 From Bay Eight to Criteria, there are many legendary Miami recording studios to choose from.
-Still, finding the right fit for you requires careful consideration.
+Still, finding the right fit takes careful consideration.
 We’re happy to walk you through how to choose a studio in Miami.
 Here are 7 factors most artists miss when searching for recording studios in Miami:

 - Consider Which Miami Recording Studio You Would Be Most Comfortable In